Skip to main content

 • your tax rate or PIR for your investments changed partway through the year

-• you got the independent earner tax credit (IETC) during the year but your total income was more than $48,000.
+• you got the independent earner tax credit during the year but your total income was over the threshold

 There are other, less common reasons you might have a bill.
-Some employers made an error in interpreting the Holidays Act, paying one-off extra holiday pay to current or previous employees.
-If this extra pay was not taxed at the correct rate, you may have a bill.
-If you’re still not sure why you have a bill, send us a message in myIR.
+If you’re not sure why you have a bill, send us a message in myIR.

 If you have tax to pay